proVject/mediumclone_vue/README.md

 > A full-featured Medium.com clone built with **Vue 2**, **Vuex**, **Vue Router**, and **Axios** – part of the [RealWorld](https://github.com/gothinkster/realworld) project specification.

-> sometimes the backend side is down if you test it
+> sometimes the backend side is down if you test it.

 This project demonstrates how to build a **real-world fullstack application** using Vue 2 as the frontend framework.
 It includes authentication, article CRUD, tag filtering, user profiles, and more.